SanoScience/PR-ENDO/README.md

    This script will handle the full training pipeline.

-Coming soon: scripts for tissue deformations and light rotations.
+Coming soon: script for light rotations.
 TODO: HG as parameter.
 Currently to use HG please uncomment
  l.
 211 in `scene/gaussian_model.py` and `l.107 in scene/mlp.py`